Bibliome/alvisnlp/docs/reference/module/XMLReader.md

 ## Description

-*org.bibliome.alvisnlp.modules.xml.XMLReader* reads its input from [sourcePath](#sourcePath) as XML and creates documents, sections, annotations, relations or tuples.
-The structure of the input XML is handled through the [xlsTransform](#xlsTransform) XSLT stylesheet.
+*XMLReader* reads its input from <a href="#sourcePath" class="param">sourcePath</a> as XML and creates documents, sections, annotations, relations or tuples.
+The structure of the input XML is handled through the <a href="#xlsTransform" class="param">xlsTransform</a> XSLT stylesheet.

-*org.bibliome.alvisnlp.modules.xml.XMLReader* also provides XSLT function and element extensions.
+*XMLReader* also provides XSLT function and element extensions.
 The namespace for all extensions is `xalan://org.bibliome.alvisnlp.modules.xml.XMLReader2`.

 ### Element extensions
 * `document`: creates a document in the current corpus.
 The identifier is either a string specified by the attribute id, or an XPath expression specified by the xpath-id attribute.
 The expression is evaluated as a string.